 Figure 6.
-Scheme of the information path of communication about extracurricular activities in the field of higher education
+Scheme of the information path of extracurricular activities in the field of higher education

 As we can see in the diagram, the process of transmitting information is quite complex and difficult, at least because it requires a large resource cost.
 On the diagram, you can count the number of people involved in the transmission of a single message - 16 people, with the exception of the document management departments and the office, which receive, register and send the document.
 If we also include them in the calculations, then we need to add + 2 at each stage of the message transmission, that is, in each structure.
 It turns out already +8 people.
 In total, a minimum of 24 people can participate in the process of transmitting a single request.
 Of course, this is a very significant number.
 The author provides confirmation of such a long path in appendix 6, which contains a record card of incoming documents to the Committee on Science and Higher Education, reflecting the performers on the received request.
 Also in this document (the map of incoming documents), the deadlines for the execution and processing of the request are written.
 The document was received by the governor on 19.04, the same number was sent to the office of the vice-governor and registered, then on 20 chsila the document was received by the Committee, but it was painted in the department for execution only on 23, 23.04 all the necessary information and information about the event was collected (24-25.
 04 were days off), after the approval of 26, a draft letter was prepared to universities, then signed by the deputy 27 and sent to universities only on 28.04.
 As we can see, it took more than a week from the moment of receiving the request to sending it.
 I must say that the card presents fairly quick work-outs and the terms can stretch within state bodies for more than a month.
 This is confirmed by an expert interview with the Deputy Chairman and head of the Department for the development of programs in the field of vocational education of the Committee.
 A large amount of time is required due to a large flow of letters, a large amount of work that is not related to informing, so the document may lie on the execution for a reason of no particular importance.
 Moreover, the deadlines are increasing due to the fact that the state authorities need to coordinate all the performers, it is necessary to collect visas and sign them from the chief and deputy.
 Thus, this visa collection process also increases the transmission time of the message.
 After sending to the university, you can then add days for the same scheme (registration, transfer to departments) at the university itself.
 Making a conclusion, the minimum and shortest terms are 10-15 days from the moment of receipt to the moment of informing the final recipient-the student.